 “That’s quite a strong statement.”
 The lady smiled with a wide grin.

 “Though, there is another interesting story that I wanted to share with you that has been

 “What would that be?”

-“Well, in all honesty, I find this creepy even talking about it, but recently there have been sightings in Greenville, South Carolina of a clown appearing near the woods enticing young children to come in and follow them.”
+“Well, in all honesty, I find this creepy even talking about it, but recently there have been sightings in Greenville, South Carolina, of a clown appearing near the woods, enticing young children to come in and follow them.”

 “Is that house still there?”
 The lady gulped as she clenched her hands tightly.

 “Huh?”
-Alex turned around towards him a bit startled.
+Alex turned around towards him, a bit startled.

 “Is everything okay?”

 “I….”
-Alex pulled in a deep breathe to clear his mind.
+Alex took a deep breath to clear his mind.
 “Yea, thanks.
 I’ll go on ahead.
 I got something

-“Alright, don’t forget we’re going to push through the next two level’s tonight.”
+“Alright, don’t forget we’re going to push through the next two levels tonight.”

 “I know.
 I’ll see you in the next thirty minutes.”
 Alex got up in a hurry and left the two behind.